khafast/khafast.github.io/_posts/2018/2018-12-22-Overview-Java-Spring-MVC.md

 > So can we use a **custom defined class** in properties or the constructor parameters.

-Yes, we can achieve it by using constructor argument reference or setter reference like bellow:
+Yes, we can achieve it by using constructor argument reference and/or setter reference like bellow:
 ``` xml
 <bean id="roomBeanId" class="Room">
     <constructor-arg value="10"/>